PhD Projects: Social Biobehavioural Research Group

 If you would like to join the team as a PhD student, please send a copy of your CV, a 1-2 page summary of your PhD research ideas and a covering letter to Dr Daisy Fancourt.

-We also accept students through three of UCL’s Doctoral Training programmes:
+We also accept students through two of UCL’s Doctoral Training programmes:

 Current projects are listed below.